 Implementation of Survey Instruments.
 Using data from survey instruments is one important component to increasing the focus on outcomes in the accreditation system.
-In 2016-17 the Completer Surveys (Preliminary Multiple Subject, Single Subject, Education Specialist and Administrative Services as well as Clear Admin Services, General Education Induction, and Clear Education Specialist Induction) were integrated into the credential recommendation process and program completers are provide access to the survey as part of their application for a credential.
+In 2016-17 the Completer Surveys (Preliminary Multiple Subject, Single Subject, Education Specialist and Administrative Services as well as Clear Admin Services, General Education Induction, and Clear Education Specialist Induction) were integrated into the credential recommendation process so that program completers must go through the survey to pay for the credential that was earned.
 A completer may elect to not respond to the survey, but the number of completers who have done this is small.
 As a result of this change, the response rate for the surveys increased such that the results are now useable for accreditation purposes.
 Completer Surveys are open from September 1 to August 31 annually with the survey results (Program Reports) being sent to institutions in October for the prior year.